arkany/blog/_posts/2013-03-25-pebble1weekout.md

 * **Wriststrap Trending** - I saw a few complaints on the web regarding the wriststrap looking ugly, but the material they used was apparently rather trendy.

-* **Big Ol Buttons** - The buttons seemed rather large, but that's entirely due to the expense.
+* **Big Ol Buttons** - The buttons seemed rather large, when in comparison to an iPod Nano for example, but that's entirely due to the expense.
 Smaller buttons that still work effectively would require a mold from steel rather than rubber, which is a difference of tens of thousands of dollars.

 ## Nam vel justo ut nisl rutrum lobortis